isindicic/RabbitMqPortable/README.md

 ##How to manage and/or configure portable RabbitMQ server ?

-Usually those job are done using rabbitmqctl.bat from sbin directory but if you start it directly it will nag that can't find (portable) Erlang.
+Usually those job are done using rabbitmqctl.bat or rabbitmq-plugins.bat from sbin directory but if you start it directly it will nag that can't find (portable) Erlang.
-So to get this task done use 'Start console' command from application main menu and use rabbitmqctl.bat from console window that will be opened.
+So to get this task done use 'Start console' command from application main menu and use previously mentioned bat files from console window that will be opened.

 ##Where to put rabbitmq.config file ?